cincospenguinos/CircleGa/README.md

 - [x] The first group of text is shown after the first level
 - [x] List of enemies and their paths is set for first level
 - [x] Enemies fire bullets at players at certain intervals
-- [ ] Allow players to connect and move together
-	- [ ] A single key for each flips connect/disconnect mode
-	- [ ] A separate sprite with a lit side shows up
-	- [ ] A separate sprite and connection animation plays/shows up
-- [x] Music plays while the screen shows the text
-	- [x] Create three separate pieces of music from the main machine rolls forward piece
-	- [ ] Associate one of the three with the text that is shown at each iteration
-- [ ] There is a very short tutorial level that shows how to play
-	- [ ] Explains movement via text
-	- [ ] Explains firing via text
-	- [ ] Tells you to fire at the natives via text
-- [x] Throw the texts we're going to use into the data directory instead of loading them all in memory
-- [ ] Add multiple levels
-- [ ] Change the text of the menu screen
-- [ ] Combination of players spritesheet
-- [ ] On connect--inverted color circle animation
-- [ ] Explosion animations for players
-- [ ] Explosion animation for aliens
-- [ ] Death animation for the aliens
-- [ ] Sound effect for shot fired by player
-- [ ] Sound effect for shot fired by alien
-- [ ] Sound effect for alien death
-- [ ] Sound effect for alien explosion (could just be the same as player)
-- [ ] Sound effect for crashing into the other player (this helps make crashing appear as a negative consequence)

 ## Story